Dedicated with love to

 Sometime in the 1980s, college kids figured out Primanti’s was open after the bars had closed.
 So it became a big late night scene on the weekends, with wasted kids spilling out into the little alley in front, crushing cheese steaks and Iron City Beers.
 Somehow, Primanti’s used to serve beer after the statewide last call.
 You got the sense that in the Strip, things ran according to their own set of rules.
 In recent decades the restaurant has opened several suburban satellite locations, and has become a real Pittsburgh trademark.

 Iron City Beer has been the go-to local lager dating back to its founding in by a young German immigrant in 1861.
 For a time it was one of the largest and most advanced brewery operations in the country.
 It was brewed in an old red brick factory at the foot of Polish Hill, up until the beer industry consolidation of the late twentieth century.
 Today, after a bankruptcy and several ownership changes, the brand is now produced at another location.
 When you order one, you just use the shorthand “Gimme an Iron.”
 Most neighborhood dad’s had a case of Iron returnable bottles in the basement at any given time.
 For the record, Iron is a fairly low-grade watery swill.
 But hey, its the hometown brew!
 Because of Pennsylvania’s blue laws, you’d have to get your case of beer from a beer distributor, not the supermarket.
+Blue Laws had religious origins maybe an artifact all the way back to Puritan thinking.
 Back in the high school days we might have gone on a few runs to beer distributors, playing out various schemes to get served underage.

 Another notable local institution is the now defunct chain of deli/soda fountains called Isleys, that at one time spanned eastern Ohio and Western Pennsylvania.
 This ice cream, cheese and sandwich purveyor was really big when mom was growing up, with locations in neighborhoods across the city.
 She would take us to a few of the fading locations that remained and relive the old days.
 They had two claims to fame.
 One was a summer favorite, the Klondike Bar, a palm sized block of vanilla ice cream dipped in chocolate and wrapped in silver foil with a polar bear graphic printed on it.
 The other thing was the Chip Chopped Ham Sandwich (Page XX), essentially a ham sandwich on sliced white bread.
 The thing that made it great was that the ham was sliced or “chipped” into razor thin pieces.
 Something about the texture of the meat, usually with some mayo, made for an amazing taste.
 Nevermind that it was chipped out of a square looking ham loaf made from who knows what nasty parts and pieces.